 Incorrect charge voltages may result in loss of capacity, accelerated grid corrosion, excessive gassing and premature end of life.
 Voltage also identifies catastrophic failures, such as short circuit cells, and gives true visibility of performance under discharge.

 String current monitoring measures the energy delivered or accepted by each battery string.
-A UPS will only measure total current and cannot detect imbalances between strings.
+An UPS will only measure total current and cannot detect imbalances between strings.
 An imbalance highlights potential problems within a battery string.
 String current measurement also allows detection of incorrect battery charging and any significant earth leakage faults.
-Total string voltage tracking the string voltage confirms the charger is on and performing correctly.
+Tracking the string voltage confirms the charger is on and performing correctly.

 The impedance of a battery will increase with age.
 High impedance results in a battery that cannot supply the required current – its key task.
-High impedance also highlights poor connections and open circuit before failure.
+High impedance also highlights poor connections and open circuit batteries before failure.
 Batteries can fail in a very short period of time (less that a week) so measuring impedance daily allows you to detect faulty batteries without the need to discharge them.
-By analysing trending impedance you can accurately determine the end-of- life of a battery.
+By trending impedance you can accurately determine end-of-life of the battery.